asiaopenstack/icehouse/grizzly/readme.md

     | nova-scheduler   | nero    | internal | enabled | up    | 2014-04-13T17:20:52.000000 |
     +------------------+---------+----------+---------+-------+----------------------------+

-#### Flat Networking Setup (Controller Only)
+#### Flat Networking Setup for IPv4 (Controller Only)
-This guide completely ignores the disaster ridden [Neutron/Quantum project](https://wiki.openstack.org/wiki/Neutron).
+This guide completely ignores the [Neutron/Quantum project](https://wiki.openstack.org/wiki/Neutron).
 If you are interested in Neutron, this is not the place to seek help.

+***Note: If you want to run IPv4 + IPv6, please skip to the next section and do NOT run this section's commands.***

 Begin by creating an IPv4 private network range which blocks out the **10.0.47.0** network: